mei-glow/VinUni-database-project-sailor-moon/README.md

 # VinUni-database-project-sailor-moon
-# OmniRetail Management System
+# VinRetail Management System
-**A Unified System for Inventory, Ordering, Fulfillment & Delivery Operations**
+**A all-in-one system for Inventory, Ordering, Fulfillment & Delivery Operations**

 ---

 ## Project Description
-OmniRetail is an integrated retail management system designed to handle the full operational workflow of a multi-store retail business.
+VinRetail is an integrated retail management system designed to manage the entire operational workflow of a multi-store retail business.

 The system solves key challenges such as:

 - Managing thousands of products across categories and departments
 - Handling customer profiles, loyalty levels, and purchase behavior
 - Processing sales orders from creation → fulfillment → delivery
-- Tracking stock transfers between warehouses and stores
+- Monitoring stock transfers between warehouses and stores
-- Managing promotions, employee bonuses, and delivery performance
+- Managing promotions, employee rewards, and delivery performance

 This system aims to provide a structured database foundation for real-time retail operations.